Michelin Guide suggests that housewives can cook simple Hanoi pho at home in the style of Pho Tu Lun (also known as Pho bo Au Trieu) famous in Hanoi.

 Want to cook pho at home?
 Restaurant representative, Ms. Ngo Thi Phi Nga (64 years old) shares a simple recipe.

-Ms. Ngo Thi Phi Nga, owner of Au Trieu Beef Noodle Soup - Photo: Linh Pham/ MICHELIN Guide Vietnam
+Ms. Ngo Thi Phi Nga, owner of Au Trieu Beef Pho restaurant - Photo: Linh Pham/ MICHELIN Guide Vietnam

-As the granddaughter of Mrs. Tu, who has been associated with Hanoi pho culture for over 80 years, Au Trieu's version of Pho Bo may not match the richness of the pho at her restaurant, but it captures the soul of this iconic dish.
+As the granddaughter of Mrs. Tu, who has been associated with Hanoi pho culture for over 80 years, Au Trieu's version of Pho Bo may not be able to match the richness of the pho at her restaurant, but it captures the soul of this iconic dish.

-Ms. Nga suggests preparing ingredients including beef bones (preferably marrow bones), beef tenderloin or beef tenderloin (or both), good fish sauce, grilled or burnt ginger, pho noodles, fresh herbs (green onions, coriander and basil), spices (if desired such as star anise and cinnamon).
+Ms. Nga suggests preparing ingredients including beef bones (preferably marrow bones), beef tenderloin or beef tenderloin (or both), good fish sauce, grilled or burnt ginger, pho noodles, fresh herbs (green onions, coriander and basil), spices (if you like, like star anise and cinnamon).

 Au Trieu beef noodle soup is hidden in an alley next to the Great Church - Photo: Linh Pham/ MICHELIN Guide Vietnam